ology/Cloud-Bookmarker/README.md

 To delete a bookmark, click the "x" button.

-To update the title or tags of an entry, type in the text input and press the enter key.
+To update the url, title or tags of an entry, type in the text input and press the enter key.

 *Web user interface:*